Optics series Lecture — I

-This lecture has been delivered in one of the honors class I am teaching this semester.
-You will do really well to read the linked article on Optical path and Fermat’s Principle which is not not intended as a honors lecture.
+This lecture has been delivered in one of the honors class that I am teaching this semester.
+You will do really well to read the linked article on Optical path and Fermat’s principle which is not not intended as a honors lecture.

 Optical systems are studied under two assumptions:

-Object point does not lie far away from the axis of the optical system.
+a.
+Object points do not lie far away from the axis of the optical system.

 b.
 Rays taking part in image formation make a small angle with the axis of the optical system.